-The SIM counter is used by the power-on reset module (POR) and in stop mode recovery to allow the oscillator time to stabilize before enabling the internal bus (IBUS) clocks.
+The SIM counter is used by the power-on reset module (POR) and in stop mode recovery to allow the oscillator time to stabilize before enabling the internal bus clocks.
 The SIM counter also serves as a prescaler for the computer operating properly module (COP).
 The SIM counter overflow supplies the clock for the COP module.
-The SIM counter is 13 bits long and is clocked by the falling edge of CGMXCLK.
+The SIM counter is 12 bits long.